+An incidental conversation in the second game features an Alliance Gunnery Chief reaming out some recruits for not treating the main gun on their dreadnaught with enough respect.
 Though the guy's justified.
 As he said, the main gun of a dreadnaught is a weapon of mass destruction.

 In the third game, Jack, becomes one of these towards her biotic students at Grissom Academy (though when you get past the verbal abuse, she really does care about her studentsand would do anything to keep them safe.
 And judging from their interactions with her - calling out that she's "The Psychotic Biotic!", mocking her old battle catchphrases, cheering when she kisses a Shepard who romanced her, even the one who she picks on most saying "Screw you, ma'am!" with a smile in her voice - they don't really hate or fear her).